tavurth/chrome-darija/readme.md

 ## Usage

 ### Click Translation
-1. Navigate to Instagram DMs (`instagram.com/direct/...`)
+1. Navigate to any supported platform's messaging interface
 2. Click any message to translate it based on your selected direction
 3. Click the translated message to restore the original text

 ### Keyboard Shortcut
-1. Select any text in Instagram DMs
+1. Select any text in the messaging interface
 2. Press Ctrl+Shift+T to translate in the opposite direction
 3. The selected text will be replaced with the translation